This isn't your average snowman.

 The community response has been huge, and Brace said the level of interest has him already planning for next year.

-"It's quite wonderful actually, even though we're going through a crash in the local economy I kind of wanted to build something special," Brace said.
+"It's quite wonderful actually, even though we're going through a correction in the local economy I kind of wanted to build something special," Brace said.

 "People are coming by with coffees and words of encouragement, it's just been great."